memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 On the first line, we import the `mgp` module, which contains definitions of the public Python API provided by Memgraph.
 In essence, this is a wrapper around the C API described in the previous section.
-This file (`mgp.py`) can be found in the Memgraph installation directory, under `include/memgraph`.
-On the standard Debian installation, this will be under `/usr/include/memgraph`.
+This file (`mgp.py`) can be found in the Memgraph installation directory, under `python_support`.
+On the standard Debian installation, this will be under `/usr/lib/python_support`.

 Next we have a `procedure` function.
 This function will serve as the callback for our `py_example.procedure` invocation through openCypher.